splinterod/php-exercice02/README.md

 - Numbers from input data are always properly formatted as `<num>.<num>.`.
 - The maximum level of subtitles is two (as given in examples).
 - The texts after numerotations never contain "dots".
+- Its doesn't matter if the final nested array has a different form (or keys) as long as it is nested and exploitable.

 ## Bonus question

-How would do write your code differently if you possibly had unlimited number of sublevels ?
+How would do write your code differently if you possibly had unlimited number of sublevels and was originaly un-ordered ?

 ## Install